Ant-On-03/GCP_pipeline/README.md

 The pipeline utilizes an asynchronous, event-driven flow broken into three main stages:

 1. **The Producer (`cloud_functions/producer`)**:
-   When a new CSV is uploaded to the landing Cloud Storage bucket, an HTTP trigger (typically via Eventarc or GCS Webhooks) invokes the Producer Cloud Function.
+   When a new CSV is uploaded to the landing Cloud Storage bucket, an HTTP trigger (via Eventarc) invokes the Producer Cloud Function.
 The Producer extracts the file metadata (`bucket`, `name`, `timeCreated`) and publishes this payload as a JSON message to a Pub/Sub topic (`etl--csv-input-topic`).

 2. **The Message Broker (Cloud Pub/Sub)**:
    Pub/Sub acts as the intermediary buffer.
 It receives the metadata event and pushes it to the subscribed Worker.